jeanrauwers/followers-scraper-serverless/README.md

  ]
 }

-If you need to force to update the data before the cron job you can hit /api/likes/update with a get request and it will trigger the update and return the latest scrape data
+The endpoint has a filter to display only the messages from the last 6 hours and it can be customisable

 ```
+### If you need to force to update the data before the cron job you can hit /api/likes/update with a get request and it will trigger the update and return the latest scrape data

 Enjoy and have fun!